abanoub-fathy/ticketing-micro-service/README.md

 - **Payments Service:** Enables payment processing for unexpired orders.
 - **Client Service:** Powers the user interface, built with Next.js.

+To facilitate communication between services, the system employs an event-driven architecture.
+Events are used to trigger actions and share information across different parts of the system.
+To achieve this, the project utilizes **nats-streaming-server**, a robust and efficient event streaming server.

 To tackle concurrency challenges, the system adopts an optimistic approach leveraging versioning mechanisms to maintain data integrity across records.

 ## Infrastructure Configuration